AmbireTech/adex-protocol/README.md

 It is a smart contract that allows the users of the Platform (publishers/advertisers) to:

-* Use many devices (e.g. PC, mobile, HW wallet) as one identity, without having to share the same private key between them
+* Use many devices (e.g. PC, mobile, HW wallet) as one identity, without having to share the same private key between them (essentially a multisig)
-* Interact with the Ethereum network without needing to have ETH
+* Interact with the Ethereum network without needing to have ETH: fees can be paid in DAI or another ERC20 token
 * Allow certain actions to be scheduled/performed automatically without needing them to be online, for example withdrawing funds from OUTPACE channels

 This solves many UX hurdles that are typical for blockchain-related applications.

+In the Platform, we also allow the so-called "Quick accounts": you can sign up with an email/passphrase, and the Platform will generate and store a keypair for you, encrypted with your passphrase.
+Because this is suboptiomal for security, those accounts are limited (by the Market) in terms of DAI they can earn.
+However, thanks to the Identity layer, those accounts can be easily secured by de-authorizing the temporary keypair and authorizing a proper wallet such as Metamask/Trezor.

-Some of these concepts are known to the Ethereum community as "meta tx" or "gas abstractions".
+Some of these concepts are sometimes refered to as "smart wallets", "meta tx" or "gas abstractions".

 The Identity component is implemented in the adex-protocol-eth repository.